Student-Led Conferences (SLCs)

 Telling Their Own Story

 SLCs help students develop responsibility for and ownership of their learning, oral communication skills, and confidence.
-They also help open lines of communication between school and home.
-Most importantly, SLCs are a time for meaningful parent involvement and for celebration of students’ hard work!
+They help open lines of communication between school and home.
+Most importantly, SLCs are a time for meaningful parent involvement and celebration of students’ hard work!
 At SEEQS, SLCs happen at the end of the first and third quarters.
 Parents sign up for a 25-minute time block during an early-release school day to meet with their child and their child's advisor.

 Why Student-Led?